juliamertz/headscale-operator/readme.md

 - Headscale: Removes StatefulSet, Service, ConfigMaps, Secrets, and RBAC resources
 - User: Destroys the user in Headscale before deletion
 - PreauthKey: Revokes the key in Headscale before deletion
-- ACLPolicy: Removes the policy from the ACL ConfigMap
+- Policy: Removes the policy from the ACL ConfigMap